 We are a family run, family friendly, inn, public house offering 4 star Inn bed and breakfast accommodation in the heart of Tintagel opposite the National Trust property The Old Post Office.
 We are generally open 364 days a year from 9am till midnight.
 Ground level access has no steps and is easily accessible by wheelchairs and pushchairs and this is complimented by the provision of a disabled toilet facility, baby seat and baby changing station.
 Walkers, cyclists, workers in the area, sporting groups, all welcome.
 If you have your computer, ipad, phone use our free high speed WiFi.
 A free to use ATM is located in the bar.

 Winter Special offers.
-Summer special, book 3 nights or more save £9 per room during May, June, July, August and September 2017.
+Summer special, book 3 nights or more save £5 per room per day during May, June, July, August and September 2017 and receive a loyalty card for further discounts and food and drink.
 Generally open for a proper Cornish breakfast at 9am through to evening dinner, King Arthur’s Arms Inn is a family friendly pub, providing good food, comfortable accommodation and easy parking.
 (Winter time hours may vary).
 2 times a month there are fun pub quizzes, excepting July and August, see web site for details at www.kingarthursarms.co.uk

 All our rooms have free WiFi, hair dryers, flat screen TV’s and tea and coffee making facilities.
 We have boot cleaning and boot drying facilities.
 In our 2 bars we offer a varied menu including homemade daily specials, children’s choices, vegetarian, gluten free and takeaway late night pizza.